Spellhold-Studios/Semi-Multi-Clerics/Readme.md

 - Move merchant slightly to not overlapping with the mod Ruad.
 - GW function and Autotra
 - Label, metadata, InfinityAutoPackager
-- Restrict to level 7 to avoid negative XP in Icewind Dale
+- Alter XP loss amount between BG and IWD
-- Store price 100 to 1000
+- Store price 100 to 1000 for BG, 5000 for IWD
 - opcode 171 instead of 147 to avoid extra experience when learning spells thanks to Rivvers
 - Workaround for tacturn.spl (Mystra's Grace) previously summoned ally creature cannot efficiently use the Turn Undead abilitiy